Beginner

 24. What are the different form modes in power apps?

-In Power Apps, forms have different Form Modes that control how a form behaves — whether users are creating, editing, or simply viewing data.
+In Power Apps, forms have different modes that control how the form behaves — whether users are viewing, editing, or creating data.

 1. FormMode.View